nukeknurs/Dark-Window/README.md

 # But why?

-Imagine that it's night, you play some sweet-crazy-action game, have 2 monitors, **BUT** instead of turning one off you want to keep an eye on mails, task manager and some videos :crab: + you just hate Dark-Mode.
+Imagine that it's night, you play some sweet-crazy-action game, have 2 (or more) monitors, **BUT** instead of turning one off you want to keep an eye on mails, task manager and some videos :crab: + you just hate Dark-Mode.

 ## How it works?